 “Nicko always had the chops and the technique, but in Maiden he really exploded, to the point where a lot of the stuff we did after he joined was then founded on his playing, all those busy patterns he does, displaying tremendous technique.”

-It’s possible to argue that Iron Maiden might not have been as strong and long-lasting as they turned out to be, without the inimitable McBrain in the engine room.
+Iron Maiden might not have been as strong and long-lasting as they turned out to be, without the inimitable McBrain driving them forward.
 His 1983 album debut certainly ranks among the most assured and effortless ever for someone coming into an already established band.

-As the World Piece Tour came to a halt in late 1983, Iron Maiden were on the brink of becoming the world’s biggest metal band.
-That throne would finally be theirs after the major efforts of 1984 and 1985, which you can read all about in our next history chapter:
+As the World Piece Tour came to a close in late 1983, Iron Maiden were on the brink of becoming the world’s biggest metal band.
+That throne would finally be theirs after the major efforts of 1984 and 1985:

 But 1983 was a key year in the history of Iron Maiden.
-It saw them stabilize at the highest level by releasing one of their best albums ever with Piece Of Mind, successfully headlining everywhere including the USA, and settling on a top-notch line-up.
+It saw them stabilize at the highest level by releasing the masterpiece album Piece Of Mind, successfully headlining everywhere including the USA, and settling on a top-notch line-up.